DragonBuild/dragon/docs/source/structure.rst

 include/:
     A place for headers (.h)
 internal/:
-    A place for YAML configuration files (.yml) [not meant to be edited] lib/:
+    A place for YAML configuration files (.yml) [not meant to be edited, but feel free to get your hands dirty] lib/:
     A place for libraries [uses .dylib or .tbd format] sdks/: